When it comes to producing and developing future stars there are very few countries across Europe that can rival Portugal.

 Career path: Vitória, Benfica, Chelsea, Paris Saint-Germain, Chelsea, Arsenal

-Current side: Arsenal
+Current side: Free agent

 The tide had now been turned, and defenders were getting their just rewards.
 Growing up David Luiz followed PSV Eindhoven — the Dutch club became a big name in Brazil due to providing Romario and then Ronaldo their first taste of European football — but moving to the Netherlands never became a reality as he’d join Benfica, which proved to be a successful stay as Chelsea parted with serious money for his signature — with Serbian midfielder Nemanja Matić going the other way.